Equiangular lines, mutually unbiased bases, and spin models: Equivalence

 In \cite{ccks}, Calderbank et al.~find several inequivalent mutually-unbiased bases (which they refer to as \textsl{orthogonal frames}) using symplectic spreads and $\zz{4}$-Kerdock codes.
 In particular, given a symplectic spread $\Sg$, they show how to construct a maximal set of mutually unbiased bases $\scr{F}(\Sg)$ (Theorem 5.6 in the even case; Theorem 11.4 in the odd case).
 They then show that two sets of bases $\scr{F}(\Sg_1)$ and $\scr{F}(\Sg_2)$ are equivalent if and only if there is a symplectic transformation sending $\Sg_1$ to $\Sg_2$ (Proposition 5.11 and Corollary 11.6).
 Using Kantor's result \cite{kan1} on inequivalent symplectic spreads, Calderbank et al. conclude that a large number of inequivalent sets of mutually unbiased bases exist for $\cx^n$ where $n$ is an odd power of $2$.

-Since there is a natural correspondence between semifields and symplectic spreads (see for example Kantor \cite[Proposition 3.8]{kan2}), our mutually unbiased bases in Corollary \ref{cor:semi} are equivalent to those of Calderbank et al. In fact, all known maximal sets fit into this framework.
+Since there is a natural correspondence between semifields and symplectic semifield spreads (see for example Kantor \cite[Proposition 3.8]{kan2}), our mutually unbiased bases in Corollary \ref{cor:semi} are included in those of Calderbank et al.\footnote{See \cite{kan3} for further explanation.} In fact, all known maximal sets fit into that framework.
 In this section, we show that the constructions of Alltop \cite{all1}, Wootters and Fields \cite{wf1}, Klappenecker and R\"otteler \cite{kr1}, and Bandyopadhyay, Boykin, Roychowdhury, and Vatan \cite{bbrv} are all equivalent and are a special case of the constructions of Calderbank et al. In the process, we show that all known constructions of maximal sets of mutually unbiased bases are ``monomial", answering a conjecture of Boykin, Sitharam, Tiep, and Wocjan \cite{bstw}.

 Throughout this section, we express mutually unbiased bases in terms of matrices, where the columns of each $q \times q$ matrix form the bases for $\cx^q$.
 So, two sets of matrices are equivalent if there is a unitary map taking one set to the other, up to permutations of columns and multiplying any column by an element of $\cx$ of modulus $1$.